awsdocs/amazon-s3-developer-guide/doc_source/WebsiteAccessPermissionsReqd.md

 **Note**
 On the website endpoint, if a user requests an object that doesn't exist, Amazon S3 returns HTTP response code `404 (Not Found)`\.
 If the object exists but you haven't granted read permission on it, the website endpoint returns HTTP response code `403 (Access Denied)`\.
 The user can use the response code to infer whether a specific object exists\.
 If you don't want this behavior, you should not enable website support for your bucket\.

-## Step 1: Edit block public access settings<a name="block-public-access-static-site"></a>
+## Step 1: Edit S3 Block Public Access settings<a name="block-public-access-static-site"></a>

-If you want to configure an existing bucket as a static website that has public access, you must edit block public access settings for that bucket\.
-You may also have to edit your account\-level block public access settings\.
+If you want to configure an existing bucket as a static website that has public access, you must edit Block Public Access settings for that bucket\.
+You might also have to edit your account\-level Block Public Access settings\.
 Amazon S3 applies the most restrictive combination of the bucket\-level and account\-level block public access settings\.

 For example, if you allow public access for a bucket but block all public access at the account level, Amazon S3 will continue to block public access to the bucket\.
-In this scenario, you would have to edit your bucket\-level and account\-level block public access settings\.
+In this scenario, you would have to edit your bucket\-level and account\-level Block Public Access settings\.
 For more information, see [Using Amazon S3 block public access](access-control-block-public-access.md)\.

 By default, Amazon S3 blocks public access to your account and buckets\.
 If you want to use a bucket to host a static website, you can use these steps to edit your block public access settings\.